Menu

 PCC(Pure Car Carrier)

-Automotive-only vessels.
-A ship built exclusively for the purpose of transporting naked cars (UPC).
+Car-only ship.
+A ship built exclusively for the purpose of transporting naked cars (UPCs).

 PD(Physical Distribution)